zenparsing/js-classes-1.1/README.md

 ### Instance Variables

 An instance variable definition defines one or more hidden variables that exist as part of the state of each instance of a class.
-Within a class body, instance variables are accessed either directly by name if they have not been shadowed, or via the `::` operator.
+Within a class body, instance variables are accessed via the `::` operator.
 Instance variables are declared with the `let` keyword.

 ```js
 class Point {